 But how can a pull system help companies deliver a better experience?

 This question has a simple answer.
 Establishing a pull system will help your organization focus on continuously improving products and mastering build-in quality based on customer’s demand and feedback.

 Furthermore, it allows you to step into your customers’ shoes and see what they really want.
 In other words, it will enable you to provide a better experience to your consumers and satisfy their needs.

 Theoretically, it sounds easy.
 Does it work in practice?

 Let’s explore, an industry that embraced the idea and shifted from developing products to creating experiences.

 The “Pull” of the SaaS Industry

 In reality, pull systems (e.g. Kanban) helped these high-tech organizations to evolve their way of work and pull new assignments as their customers require.
-Consequently, they started to improve the user experience of their products and this reflects as an increased customers’ satisfaction.
+Consequently, they started to improve the user experience of their products and this reflects an increased customer satisfaction.

-This way, the company actually structures their future work based on real customer experience.
-So at the end of each month, for example, the company can update their product/service and offer an improved user experience.
+This way, the company actually structures its future work based on real customer experience.
+So at the end of each month, for example, the company can update its product/service and offer an improved version.
 Once the wheel starts rolling, you can only take advantage of it.

 Nowadays, all we want as customers is a great experience.
 This counts for almost everything.
-Even if you buy a screwdriver, you want it to be strong, with changeable heads so you can use it on many occasions and equipped with a rubber handle against slipping.
-You want to have a good experience.
+Even if you buy a screwdriver, you want it to be strong, with changeable heads so you can use it on many occasions and equip it with a rubber handle against slipping.
+You want to good UX.